 History behind the Curtis – Ormsbee Trail

 During the spring of 1900, the Appalachian Mountain Club had scheduled a field meeting which was to be held on the summit of Mount Washington.
-The two well-known climbers set out for the summit via the Crawford Path, the oldest continually maintained footpath in America.
+The two well-known climbers set out for the peak via the Crawford Path; the oldest continually maintained footpath in America.
 The path is noted for its extreme exposure to the weather, of which Mount Washington can boast the worst conditions for any “small mountain” in the world.
 They were to enjoy a meeting with many dignitaries and other famed mountaineers of the day.

-By 3:00 pm the two men from the Crawford House were required to retreat to safety due to severe conditions.
-Curtis and Ormsbee ascended to the summit of Pleasant and signed the register with name, date and this comment “Rain clouds and wind sixty miles – Cold.”
-By 2:00 pm Curtis and Ormsbee were met by two guides taking care of a party camping in the woods south of Mount Washington.
+By 3:00 pm, the two men from the Crawford House were required to retreat to safety due to severe conditions.
+Curtis and Ormsbee ascended to the summit of Pleasant and signed the register with name, date, and this comment “Rain clouds and wind sixty miles – Cold.”
+By 2:00 pm, Curtis and Ormsbee were met by two guides taking care of a party camping in the woods south of Mount Washington.
 The exchange is reported in this account reported by one of the Crawford House trail workers who met with the guides as they descended.
 “Guide: How are you?”
 “Curtis or Ormsbee: Hullo!”
 “Guide: It’s awfully rough; you’d better go back; it was all we could do to get down; I don’t believe you can ever get there (Mount Washington).”
 No response from Curtis or Ormsbee.
 The team of two Guides reported they observed the pair ascending and noticed the light clothing they were sporting and advised them to retreat to the trail workers not long after 2:00 pm.
-Most likely by this time both may have been in the grips of hypothermia as they did not acknowledge the warning.
+Most likely, by this time, both may have been in the grips of hypothermia as they did not acknowledge the warning.
 This decision would seal their fate.

 Why use this trail?